JP Harris: Career

-Harris was born in Montgomery, Alabama in 1983.
+Harris was born in Montgomery, Alabama, in 1983.
 He spent much of his early life between Montgomery and Dadeville, AL, where his relatives had lived since the Revolutionary War.
 His mother was a teacher and his father worked in heavy construction.
-When he was seven, his family moved to Apple Valley, California and later to Las Vegas.
+When he was seven, his family moved to Apple Valley, California, and later to Las Vegas.
 When Harris was fourteen he left home after finishing the 8th grade.

-After leaving home, he spent time in Oakland, CA; he chose the Bay Area as the California punk bands of the 1980s and early 90s had a major influence on his early musical development, and later spent a year in Arizona where he worked as a sheep herder for a group of Navajo elders.
-Throughout this time, Harris freighthopped across the US, eventually finding his way to the town of Halifax, Vermont where he lived for over a decade.
+After leaving home, he spent time in Oakland, California; he chose the Bay Area as the California punk bands of the 1980s and early 1990s had a major influence on his early musical development, and later spent a year in Arizona where he worked as a sheep herder for a group of Navajo elders.
+Throughout this time, Harris freighthopped across the US, eventually finding his way to the town of Halifax, Vermont, where he lived for over a decade.
 He worked as a sheet metal scrapper, orchard worker, farmer laborer, luthier, heavy equipment operator, logger, and mainly as an historic restoration carpenter.
 He moved to Nashville, TN in 2011.
 From the time he was sixteen until his relocation to Nashville, he lived in various remote cabins without electricity or running water for nearly 13 years.

 Despite his busy tour schedule, Harris continues to work as a carpenter within the music community in Nashville.
 Harris still occasionally builds open-back banjos, though has only produced four instruments since leaving Vermont.

 He performs primarily with his band the Tough Choices and as a duo with Chance McCoy of Old Crow Medicine Show.
 In 2014 he curated and produced the one-off Keep It Country Music Festival at Bandit Town in North Fork, CA, with the express purpose of showcasing Bakersfield country legend Red Simpson.
 This was the last major public appearance by Red before his death in 2015.
 The festival also featured Whitey Morgan, Nikki Lane, and other indie-country acts.
 Harris has continued to curate and produce recurring and one-off events for AmericanaFest, LR Baggs Acoustic Amplification, and the Newport Folk Festival.

 He has performed at many of the major folk and roots festivals including Newport Folk Festival, The Lowell Folk Festival, FloydFest, and many others.